Radiomaster GX12 |

 Configurable buttons

-Along the bottom are six buttons with built in RGB LEDs.
+Along the bottom are six configurable buttons with built in RGB LEDs.
 These offer a number of interesting possibilties.

 Configurable button array |